 OPINION:

-Rumors are swirling about Transportation Secretary Sean Duffy banning Washington’s automated cash grab.
-Politico says it has seen the written plan to prohibit the federal city from preying on its citizens with speed, red-light and stop-sign cameras.
+Rumors are swirling that Transportation Secretary Sean Duffy will ban the District of Columbia’s automated cash grab.
+Politico says it has seen the written plan to prohibit the federal city from preying on its citizens with speed, red light and stop sign cameras.
 D.C.
 Mayor Muriel Bowser isn’t happy.

-“[R]emoving the cameras would also create a $1 billion hole in D.C.’s financial plan, which would mean cuts to everyday city services,” she said in a statement earlier this month.
+“Removing the cameras would also create a $1 billion hole in D.C.’s financial plan, which would mean cuts to everyday city services,” she said in a statement last month.

 Her shakedown is impressive.
-City officials lower speed limits to an unrealistic level, then relax as their for-profit vendor snaps pictures of motorists who never suspected the limits could be as implausible as they are.
+City officials lower speed limits to an unrealistic level, and then they relax as their for-profit vendor snaps pictures of cars being driven by motorists who never suspected the limits could be as implausible as they are.

 Mercenary firms take care of everything.
-They decide where to stage the traps, they operate the machinery and they determine who’s guilty.
+They decide where to stage the traps, they operate the machinery, and they determine who is guilty.
 They even write the words politicians use to defend the lucrative enterprise.
-It’s about as legitimate as a Somali daycare center in Minneapolis.
+It’s about as legitimate as a Somali day care center in Minneapolis.

-Axios charted the city’s top-ten money-spinning cameras and realized the one outside Sibley Memorial Hospital had strategically pilfered $6 million from patients headed to the emergency room.
+Axios charted the city’s top 10 money-spinning cameras and realized the one outside Sibley Memorial Hospital had strategically pilfered $6 million from patients headed to the emergency room.

-During a House Oversight Committee meeting in September, Rep. Scott Perry, a Pennsylvania Republican, confronted Ms. Bowser about her radical expansion of robotic cameras.
+During a House Oversight and Government Reform Committee meeting in September, Rep. Scott Perry, Pennsylvania Republican, confronted Ms. Bowser about her radical robotic camera expansion.
 She insisted safety was her only motivation.

 Pointing to city documents, Mr. Perry disagreed.
 “It says here that you planned to fill a $580 million revenue hole in your budget shortfalls using traffic cameras, right?
 You said that.”